KING’S CROSS CENTRAL. And on, to ST.PANCRAS OLD CHURCH and ST.PANCRAS HOSPITAL

 RAILWAYS.
 Goods stations/Passenger termini

-MARKETS and COAL. reuse of the former temporary GNR station as a potato goods shed, part of the larger local wholesale potato market.
+MARKETS and COAL.
+Reuse of the former temporary GNR station as a potato goods shed, part of the larger local wholesale potato market.
 The company also added the Eastern coal drops (1851), and the later Western coal drops (1860), allowing coal shipments from the Northeast and the Midlands to be distributed around London by the canal network, and later by road.

-DECLINE. the area declined from being a poor but busy industrial and distribution services district to a partially abandoned post-industrial district.
+DECLINE.
+The area declined from being a poor but busy industrial and distribution services district to a partially abandoned post-industrial district.
 By the 1980s it was notorious for prostitution and drug abuse.
 This reputation impeded attempts to revive the area utilising the large amount of land available

+REDEVELOPMENT.
 A high density development, in a a brownfield site (i.e. had past industrial use).
 Buildings at KXC range from one storey to 19 storeys.
 Protected views of St Paul's from Parliament Hill and Kenwood House have not been affected.

 In addition, the proposals include 6.5 acres (2.6 ha) of new public realm along the Regent's Canal, the Gas Holders Zone and Coal Drops Yard and within a new "Cubitt Park”.

-allocations found that "people with a history of mental health problems are being excluded from the social housing built there while the developers and local council have also set quotas for the number of homeless and unemployed people"
+CONTROVERSY: It has ben found that "people with a history of mental health problems are being excluded from the social housing built there while the developers and local council have also set quotas for the number of homeless and unemployed people"

 Argent's planning permission agreement with Camden Borough council included a commitment to provide 750 affordable units in the 1,946 constructed.